-Active Directory is a very powerful and flexible and allows you to organise your network into manageable areas called Organisation Units.
+Organising Active Directory is a very powerful and flexible way to manage your school network.
 In this tutorial, we are going to create a basic structure that will allow us to manage both users and computers in a single branch.

 When planning for your Server enabled environment, it is important to think about how the server resources will be managed.
 Where are the user home folders going to live, how will these be accessed and will you require any type of public or resource folders.